 You can incorporate small things during your day to help increase your movement and activity level without having to do a full workout.
 Try going for a walk if it isn’t already something that you do.
 It doesn’t have to be long.
 Start with walking to the mailbox or three houses down from yours.
 Think about incorporating small activities first to allow your body to adjust.

 If you enjoy watching tv, stand during commercial breaks.
 You can stand and walk to another room and back, you can march in place, or stand and sit back down for a number of repetitions.
-Read more here on a few studies which look into prolonged sitting and how movement can positively impact health.
+Read more here on a few studies which look into the negative effects of prolonged sitting and how movement can positively impact health.

 Incorporate a Light Warm-Up Before Activity